Parents and Families FAQs

-Encourage your student to contact the Student Health Center and make an appointment for a sick visit.
+Encourage your student to contact the Center for Student Health and Well-Being and make an appointment for a sick visit.
 If an illness is causing them to miss several classes, students should inform their professors and academic adviser and contact the Dean of Students Office to see what academic support can be offered.

 My student reports feeling depressed - What should I do?

-Advise your student to immediately make an appointment with someone in the counseling center.
+Advise your student to immediately make a counseling services appointment with someone in the Center for Student Health and Well-Being.
 Please note that the appointment must be made by the student.
 If your student is experiencing a psychological crisis after 5 p.m. on a weekday or over the weekend, a counselor on-call will be available for consultation over the phone or face-to-face.
 If you continue to be concerned about the well-being of your student, contact the Dean of Students Office with a referral form.

 I am worried that my student is feeling lonely - What should I do to help?

 College is a time for making friends, but it is also a time of great change for students.
 Friend groups often evolve and, as this happens, your student may feel lonely, isolated or out of place.
 Please assure your student that this is a normal process and help brainstorm ways to reach out to more people in classes, residence halls or student organizations.
 Hall Counselors are also a great resource for students, so encourage yours to reach out to his/her own.